Helping more people thrive within planetary boundaries

 VIII: Bayer Crop Protection Stewardship Report 2021

-Some rating agencies have claimed that GMO (Genetically Modified Organism) crops are harmful to the environment and have classified this as a very severe controversy.
+The rating agency MSCI has claimed that GMO (Genetically Modified Organism) crops are harmful to the environment and has classified this as a very severe controversy.
 Here we will separate fact from fiction.

 Farmers of all types, conventional and organic, take measures to prevent unwanted cross pollination.
 The issue of pollen flow has been important to seed companies and scientists for decades.
 Because corn – one of our most important products in our seed portfolio - is an open pollinating plant, it is important to our business to understand how far pollen travels and under what conditions.
 This knowledge translates into best management practices, such as planting at recommended separation distances or timing the planting so that pollination of the two fields occurs at different times1.